 According to the report, Burning Man has been dealing with worker protests in some form for over a decade.
-One man, Ricardo Romero, began working for Burning Man in 2008, starting as a volunteer at first, but later getting hired as a worker.
-Many of those who work at Burning Man are volunteers or on seasonal and part-time contracts.
+One man, Ricardo Romero, began working for Burning Man in 2008, starting as a volunteer at first, but later was hired as a worker.
+Many of those who work at Burning Man are volunteers or are on seasonal and part-time contracts.

 In 2014, after years of “seeing so many of my co-workers getting fired for complaining about worker treatment,” and other issues, he contacted a labor lawyer.
 He said he contacted the lawyer about forming a union, which the company contests.
 He was fired in 2017 or “uninvited back,” with the company saying that his “temporary employment expired.”

 An initial settlement was reached, which Burning Man says they didn’t want to litigate the case, though they did hire two large firms.
-He tried to get other works to not sign their contracts to protest their labor conditions before he was let go.
+Romero tried to get other works to not sign their contracts to protest their labor conditions before he was let go.

 He went to the National Labor Review Board and Burning Man was forced to issue a statement, hire Romero back, pay him back pay and post a notice to employees.
 A union has not been organized.